GorgonMeducer/lv_port_mps3_an547_cm55/README.md

 ## LVGL Porting Exercise

-For people to learn and practice how to port LVGL to a LCD-Ready MDK project using LVGL cmsis-pack in MDK environment, a dedicated branch called "***lvgl_porting_exercise***" has been introduced.
+For people to learn and practice how to port LVGL to a LCD-Ready MDK project using LVGL cmsis-pack, a dedicated branch called "***lvgl_porting_exercise***" has been introduced.
 It contains a clean project which provides:

 - An LCD ready project with low-level LCD APIs